Tax benefits for College Savings Iowa 529 Plan

 Tax deductions for Iowa taxpayers

 Note: Iowa taxpayers can contribute to their College Savings Iowa 529 accounts until the Iowa state income tax-filing deadline, which is generally April 30.
+For Example, Iowa taxpayers can deduct up to $3,522 in contributions from their adjusted gross income for 2022 up to the tax deadline of May 1, 2023.

 Qualifying contributions are deducted on line 24, item "g" of your Iowa income tax return.
 Most tax software programs will ask for this information and correctly indicate the appropriate reason for the deduction.